EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

     </figcaption>
 </figure>

-Agile can help us deliver software quickly.
+Properly applied, agile and related approaches such as DevOps and CI/CD allow teams to build software faster..
 Product thinking is what allows us to deliver _useful_ software.
-Deejay and I have had several chats around the potential benefits of leveraging a product thinking mindset in the work we do.
-Here are some of those thoughts shared.
+Our Managing Director [Daniel Jones](https://www.linkedin.com/in/danieljoneseb/?originalSubdomain=uk) (known as Deejay) and I have had several chats around the potential benefits of leveraging a product thinking mindset in the work we do.
+This is the first in a series where we share some of those thoughts.

 ## What is product thinking?